AlexanderKosik/kickstart_regex/content/quantifier.md

 - followed by a dot "`.`"
 - followed by at least 2 arbitrary characters

 *Please be aware that validating email is a lot more complex in real world.
 This is just a simplfied version.
-So do not use this in production code! ;)*
+So do not use this validator in production code! ;)*

 ```python
 import re